vaylvn/Imago/README.md

 **[→ Download the latest release](https://github.com/vaylvn/imago/releases)**

 Imago is a single `.exe` file.
-No installation required — just download and run.
+No installation required, just download and run.

 > Windows only for now.